RockingShip/jsFractalZoom/README.md

     Or skip to the location [120 lines below](#the-fractal-zoomer)

   - [XaoS](https://github.com/xaos-project) inspired fractals as sample content.
-    Visit the gallery [gallery](https://rockingship.github.io/jsFractalZoom-media/gallery) or jump on the [engine](https://rockingship.github.io/jsFractalZoom)
+    Visit the [gallery](https://rockingship.github.io/jsFractalZoom-media/gallery) or jump on the [engine](https://rockingship.github.io/jsFractalZoom)

   - The `splash` video codec.
     Or skip to the location [760 lines below](#the-splash-codec)